 The Museum presents the annual Sheep Shearing Festival.
-For the occasion, visitors will be able to learn all about wool by participating in various activities and demonstrations.
+Visitors will be able to learn all about wool by participating in various activities and demonstrations.
 Visitors of all ages can attend sheep shearing, sheep herding with sheepdogs and sheepdog agility demonstrations, as well as meet some alpacas.
-They can also learn about carding, spinning, weaving and knitting, all important steps in the transformation of a raw fleece into wool.
+They can also learn about carding, weaving and knitting, all important steps in the transformation of a raw fleece into wool.
 Visitors will enjoy watching the traditional craft of finger-weaving and participating in a quiz about fibres.
-We certainly must not forget Little Bo Peep, who still needs help finding her sheep!
+Keep an eye out for Little Bo Peep, who still needs help finding her sheep!

 Find your way around the farm with this colourful, easy-to-read map (PDF).

 Sheep Shearing Demonstration

 (10:00, 10:30, 11:00, 11:30, 1:00, 1:30, 2:00, 2:30, 3:00, 3:30, 4:00)

 With summer fast approaching, the moment has arrived for us to shear our sheep.
 Visitors can attend a sheep shearing demonstration, where they will see a professional sheep shearer at work as one of our dynamic guides explains the entire process.

 (ongoing activity with a break between 12:00 and 1:00)

 There is more to leather than durable boots and stylish handbags – leather is a fascinating by-product!
 With expert artisan Lynn McNabb, visitors will be able to see how leather is prepared and how it can be ultimately crafted into beautiful and functional items.